Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 Feed Your Starter

-• The night before making your dough, feed your starter a 1:5:5 feeding ratio by mixing 15 g sourdough starter, 75 g water, and 75 g bread flour.
-This gives you 45 extra grams, so you don’t have to scrape the jar clean (use the leftovers to maintain your starter).
+1. The night before making your dough, feed your starter a 1:5:5 feeding ratio by mixing 15 g sourdough starter, 75 g water, and 75 g bread flour.
+This gives you a little extra, so you don’t have to scrape the jar clean (use the leftovers to maintain your starter).
 At this ratio, your starter should peak in 10-12 hours.

 Make the Dough

-• In the morning, when your starter has peaked (see Recipe Notes for help), mix 325 g water, 120 g of your active sourdough starter, 10 g sea salt, 400 g bread flour, and 100 g whole wheat flour in a bowl.
+1. In the morning, when your starter has peaked (see Recipe Notes for help), mix 325 g water, 120 g active starter, 10 g sea salt, 400 g bread flour, and 100 g whole wheat flour in a bowl.
 Mix until the ingredients are fully combined and the dough is shaggy.
 Cover the bowl with plastic wrap, a shower cap, or a cloth, and let it rest for 30 minutes.
 (This is the beginning of the bulk fermentation.)

 after initial mixing

-• Set aside 4 tbsp of butter on the counter to soften for later.
+2. Set your butter on the counter to soften for later.

-• After 30 minutes, perform your first set of stretch and folds (or coil folds).
-Repeat this every 30 minutes for a total of 3-5 rounds, depending on how strong the dough feels.
+3. After 30 minutes, perform your first set of stretch and folds (or coil folds).
+Repeat this every 30 minutes for a total of 3-5 rounds, until the dough becomes smoother, holds its shape better, and stretches with a little resistance instead of feeling loose.
 If you’re unsure, aim for 4 rounds to be safe.
 Once finished, cover the dough and let it rest until bulk fermentation is complete.

 stretch and fold